 Cybersecurity is evolving quickly.
 Amidst all the uncertainty of a third pandemic year, Calgary businesses must be more proactive in order to keep their businesses moving forward.
-The ITeam can help you align your IT strategy with your business goals, help you meet compliance requirements, and help you protect your data with a cybersecurity strategy designed to meet the needs of your organization, as there are new trends on the horizon that may impact your business.
+The ITeam can help you align your IT strategy with your business goals, help you meet compliance requirements, and help you protect your data with a cybersecurity strategy designed to meet the needs of your organization, and there are new trends on the horizon that may impact your business.

 One of the biggest shifts in the workplace that escalated during the pandemic is remote working.
 Supporting remote workers over the last several years has revealed gaps in cybersecurity.
 We’ve worked with several of our Alberta clients to shore up their cybersecurity to accommodate staff working from home.
 Remote work will only continue to increase, so it’s important to make sure you have policies in place to govern the process.
 In addition to creating a remote work policy, there are a number of steps you can take to support your employees in their efforts to work from home, including: